abenkoula71/indian-food-react/README.md

 **Note: ths is  -wayopeati.
 One yconfguiochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
 Istead, it will copal the cfiuatinfilean teransitivedepeecie (webpak, Babel,ESL int,et right intyour proct soou hav full control over them.
-All f the cads excet `eet` wil still wrk, but they ill pont to the cpied scrps so y cntwak the.
+All fthe cads excet `eet` wil still wrk, but they ill pont to the cpied scrps so y cntwak the.
 At s po